 Public Safety: Job 1

 - Because of the presence of Los Alamos National laboratory, this county needs excellent Fire, Police and Public Utilities Departments.
-We were very well served by the members of these departments during the recent fire and evacuation.
+We were very well served by the members of these departments during the Cerro Grande and Las Conchas fires and evacuations.
 We need to make sure their pay and benefits will keep them eager to work here, and we should do what we can to make it possible for them to own homes in this county.

 Priorities vs. Amenities